shahv1057/blog/src/pages/random_forest.md

 ### Areas for Further Improvement

-My algorithim worked well, but there was definitely areas for further improvement.
+My algorithim worked well, but there were a few areas of potential adjustment and further research that could yield improved results.

 #### Look for correlations between incorrect data

 With 27.65% of my data incorrect, a first, next step in the pursuit of model accuracy improvement would be to analyze my incorrect data.
 What stands out?
-What is not being understood well my the random forest
+What is not being understood well my the random forest?

 #### Find new features

-My algorithim only correctly identified 65% of rushing plays, by far the lowest percentage.
-I believe is definitely room for improvement in that regard.
+The algorithim only correctly identified 65% of rushing plays, by far the lowest percentage.
+There must be room for improvement.

 One such idea that could lead to improvement would be to add additional features to better classify incorporate game weather.
+Perhaps, teams tend to run more when it is windy out, or run more when its raining and the ball is too slick to throw.

 #### Better fine-tune parameters

-As this is my first Random Forest Classifier, I am still developing a more comprehensive understand of how to fine-tune particular features to improve my data.
+As this is my first Random Forest Classifier, I am still developing a more comprehensive understanding of how to fine-tune particular features to improve my data.

 #### Try other machine learning classification models